Thai Statutory Laws

 Marriage Annulment

 Annulment in Thailand is a complex process.
 You can learn from here about the process as well as the conditions to apply for this.
 See also the reasons used for the annulment as well as the property consequences of this process.
-Always take legal advice from our Thai family lawyer for more advice.
+Always take legal advice from our Thai family lawyer.

 The grounds for divorce in Thailand is explained within the Civil and Commercial Code of Thailand.
 These are the laws which govern a mutual consent divorce as well as a litigated divorce.
 You can see how to get a divorce in Thailand.
 This segment is for reference only.